icfnext/prosper/README.md

         }
     }

-The Prosper specification for this servlet can then set a mocked `Replicator` and verify the expected [interactions](http://docs.spockframework.org/en/latest/interaction_based_testing.html) using the Spock  syntax.
+The Prosper specification for this servlet can then set a mocked `Replicator` instance and verify the expected [interactions](http://docs.spockframework.org/en/latest/interaction_based_testing.html) using the Spock  syntax.

     def "servlet with mock service"() {
         setup: